_-_geograph.org.uk_-_6277419%201-v1.jpg)

 Accommodations: Mercure Eastgate Hotel

 Begin with a visit to Chavenage House, an historic Elizabethan manor house famously used as Styles Court in the Poirot episode, “The Mysterious Affair at Styles.”
-Continue to Dartmoor, pausing for a break in the medieval city of Exeter along the way.
-As you travel deeper into the misty moors that inspired Agatha Christie, enjoy a talk by Ms. Corrigan on why Christie is considered one of the most popular and successful novelists (and playwrights!) of all time.
+As you travel deeper into the misty moors of Dartmoor that inspired Agatha Christie, enjoy a talk by your expert on why Christie is considered one of the most popular and successful novelists (and playwrights) of all time.
 Check in to your hotel and after time to freshen up, gather for dinner in the hotel.

 Included Meals: Breakfast, Dinner